delayel06/adventureroad/README.md

 This was developped using the Twine 2 software.

-Current Version: 0.0.3 -- story is not close to being done
+Current Version: 0.0.3 -- This project is in alpha stage.

 # Changes